If you are reading this, I am guessing you might have seasonal allergies or know someone who does.

 Some of you may be shaking your head saying...

 "No way, not my allergies.
 Mine are REALLY bad!"

 But I can assure you that scores of my rash free, KLEENEX free, deep breathing clients can attest to this truth.
 And it is really not that far fetched when we come to understand how allergies work.

-This misguided reaction produces histamines.
-The dreaded histamine.
-The reason for bottles of Benadryl, Zyrtec and Claritin and endless puffs of Flonase.
+This misguided reaction produces histamines, a compound that is released by immune cells in response to injury and in allergic and inflammatory reactions, causing contraction of smooth muscle and dilation of capillaries.
+This dreaded histamine is the reason for bottles of Benadryl, Zyrtec and Claritin and endless puffs of Flonase.
 Most of my clients complain that these medications only work a little or stop after a short time.

 Why does our body release this flood of histamines?

 Immune cells called mast cells are part of this process.
 When these specialized immune cells are triggered by a foreign invader they degranulate or "fall apart" and release histamines that make you feel swollen, weepy and inflamed.
 But why would a normal cell in the body primed for protection against invaders care about flower pollen or grass?

 Most of us have either taken or been exposed to antibiotics in our life.
 It may not be too far fetched to assume that you also have never taken the time or knew how to recover your gut after antibiotics.
 Because of our long history of antibiotic overuse in medicine, agriculture and personal products, it is highly likely that your gut could be deficient in good microbes.
 These microbes are found all over our bodies and they regulate our immune reactions, assimilate nutrients and do so much more!
 These power house bugs are highly effected by antibiotics, medication, stress and the foods we eat.
 With a microbial deficiency you could have a permeable or leaky gut.
 A leaky gut is when particles from your gut crossover into your blood stream and the immune system activates contributing to inflammation.